taulantbb/sellics-ice-cream/README.md

 and dev, all the js, css and images I worked on dev and using gulp will automatically move the same changes to app dir.
 Inside of layout folder you can find partials as footer and header.
 On shortocde folder I have used the shortode to create the main bottom form.

+You can find the duplicator package on this link: https://drive.google.com/file/d/1usycMkGFNlkPz8NdDC0pL8qraIVIfbqq/view